 Is the Sacred Monkey Forest Sanctuary in Ubud dangerous?

 The monkeys have been known to get aggressive and bite people if they think you have food or retracted an offer for food as any hungry person would.
 They can carry viruses such as Herpes B, which can be deadly to humans.
-I didn’t feel at risk while in the sanctuary but accidents happen and it something to be aware of before you enter.
+I didn’t feel at risk while in the sanctuary but accidents happen and it is something to be aware of before you enter.

 Photography in the Ubud Monkey Forest Sanctuary

-One of the most interesting scenes involved a baby monkey who was being handled by it’s protective parents as it tried desperately to reach for a banana.
+One of the most interesting scenes involved a baby monkey who was being handled by its protective parents as it tried desperately to reach for a banana.
 Several monkeys had found or stolen objects such as water bottles and soda cans, which made for interesting photos but this was one part of the Monkey Forest Temple that concerned me a little bit.
 The monkeys are crafty thieves so I am not sure how to avoid them getting their hands on such objects.

 Ubud Tour in Bali